3.1 Data Table

 Categorical (qualitative) variable: A variable with relatively few unique labels as data values.

-Examples of continuous variables are Salary or Time, all defined on a numerical scale with many unique values.
-Examples of categorical variables are Gender or State of Residence.
-Each categorical variable has just a relatively few number of possible values compared to a continuous value.
-This distinction of continuous and categorical variables is common to virtually every data analysis project.
+Examples of continuous variables are Salary and Time, both defined on a numerical scale with many unique values.
+Examples of categorical variables are Gender and State of Residence.
+Each categorical variable has relatively few possible values compared to a continuous variable.
+The distinction between continuous and categorical variables is common to virtually every data analysis project.

-Sometimes that distinction gets a little confusing because variables with integer values, which are numeric, could be quantitative or qualitative.
-For example, sometimes Man, Woman, and Other are encoded as 0, 1, and 2, respectively, for three levels of the categorical variable Gender.
+Sometimes the distinction becomes confusing because variables with integer values, which are numeric, can be quantitative or qualitative.
+For example, Man, Woman, and Other could be encoded as 0, 1, and 2, respectively, for three levels of the categorical variable Gender.
 However, these integer values are just labels for different non-numeric categories.
 Best to avoid this confusion.
-Instead, encode categorical variables with non-numeric values, such as Gender, for example, with M, W, and O for Other.
+Instead, encode categorical variables with non-numeric values.
+For example, encode Gender with M, W, and O for Other.

-To distinguish between continuous and categorical variables, determine if the values of a variable are on a numerical scale, presumably with a relatively large number of unique values that can be ordered from smallest to largest value.
-A categorical variable such as Gender, however, coded numerically, does not imply the values are on a numerical scale.
-For example, Woman coded a 1, is not more than Man, coded as 0, or vice versa.
+To distinguish between continuous and categorical variables, determine if the values of a variable are on a numerical scale, presumably with a relatively large number of unique values that can be ordered from smallest to largest.
+A categorical variable such as Gender, however, remains categorical even when coded numerically.
+For example, Woman coded as 1 is not more than Man coded as 0, or vice versa.

 Python, like all computer applications, stores numerical and categorical data differently.
-After reading the data into a data frame, pandas provides a method to show the storage type of the data values for each variable.
+After reading the data into a data frame, pandas provides an attribute to show the storage type of the data values for each variable.

-dtypes: Method to display the name of each variable in the specified data frame and its associated data type.
+dtypes: Attribute to display the name of each variable in the specified data frame and its associated data type.

-When calling the method, precede with the data frame name and a period.
+When calling the attribute, precede it with the data frame name and a period.

 The Python variable types we work with follow.

 The distinction between the variable types object and category is discussed later.
-For now, object is the default variable type for a non-numeric variable, but eventually all categorical variables, integer or character strings, should be converted to variable type category.
+For now, object is the default variable type for a non-numeric variable.
+Eventually, however, all categorical variables, whether integer-coded or character strings, should be converted to the variable type category.
+First, memory is better conserved, and second, meaning is better communicated.